 Now that summer is in full swing here in CO, it's time to hit the mountains and go hiking!
-Hiking can be quite the task and even more so with kiddos.
+Hiking can be quite the task and even more fun with kiddos.
 After spending a summer living on the coast of Mississippi, I realized how much I miss the mountains here in Colorado!
 My family, especially my toddler Charlie, could live outside.

 1. Stay hydrated!
 When you are going to spend some time outside, especially in the sun & heat, it's important that you and your kiddos are well hydrated.
 I usually carry a backpack loaded with the water bottles (talk about an extra work out).
 Charlie loves using the EcoVessel Kids Water Bottle from REI.
 It keeps his water cool all day and it doesn't leak!